mounsef-dah/Hybrid-Fault-Tolerant-Architecture/README.md

 ![Fault Injection Setup](Images/fault_injection_setup.png)

-- **Principal Architecture Representation**: The architecture is represented in the `principal.vhd` file code.
+- **Principal Architecture Representation**: The architecture is represented in the `src/principal.vhd` file code.
 This file serves as the main implementation of the fault-tolerant architecture.

+- **Simulation File Test Bench**: The simulation file test bench is `sim/principal_tb.vhd`, which is used for testing and verification of the implemented architecture.

 - **Performance Evaluation**: We performed performance evaluation tests to assess the effectiveness of the fault-tolerant mechanisms in the architecture.